Interested in coming on placement to Coventry for six-twelve months?

 All Intern posts will include:

-- Supporting the Community of the Cross of Nails, ICONS and Together for Hope, to include:
+- Supporting the Community of the Cross of Nails, ICONS and/or Together for Hope, to include:

 - Posting appropriate content to social media, drafting newsletters, creating flyers, writing blog and social media posts;